-Network traffic is statistically distributed among the ports in a trunk group using a hash process where various address and attribute bits from each transmitted frame are recombined to specify the trunk port a particular frame will use.
+Traffic in a trunk group is statistically distributed among member ports using a hash process where various address and attribute bits from each transmitted frame are recombined to specify the particular trunk port the frame will use.
+The VFSM uses the RTAG7 model for trunk hashing.

-The switch can be configured to use a variety of information for the trunk hash.
+The switch can be configured to use a variety of hashing options.
 To achieve the most even traffic distribution, select options that exhibit a wide range of values for your particular network.
+Avoid hashing on information that is not usually present in the expected traffic, or which does not vary.

-The GbESM supports the following hashing options, which can used in any combination:
+The VFSM supports the following hashing options, which can be used in any combination: